HaiyanJia-Lehigh/DataStorytelling/Telling Stories to Show Composition & Comparison.md

   -   You will not see the chart showing up on your ReadMe file.
 The iframe is an interactive feature, which will show up on your GitHub.io page (note the difference).
   -   You may still don't see your chart on your io page just instantly.
 It is just because it needs time updating and loading the changes, especially for an interactive feature such as this iframe.
 Give it a couple of minutes; keep refreshing the page; be patient!
   -   Don't forget to *always* add a project title and a description.
 It is also good practice to note the tool you used to create the chart, the data source you used, a link to the dataset, etc.
-  -   To see an example, please see the pie chart published on my [io page](https://haiyanjia-lehigh.github.io/).
+  -   To see what a chart looks like when embedded on GitHub.io, please see examples on my [io page](https://haiyanjia-lehigh.github.io/).

 - **Creating a bar or column chart**